ColorlessSaber/JAVASCRIPT-PROJECTS/README.md

 ### jQuery
 A simple project that takes a pre-built website and adding jQuery code to it to add styling, dynamic affects as the mouse moves over elements, and create a collapsible FAQ section.

+### React
+Brief introduction to using React library, alon with using JSX.

 ### To-Do App
 Using HTMl, CSS, and JavaScript, created a simple To-Do app that allows the user to add and remove tasks.